notsointeresting/HalllDay/PLANNING.md

     - **Display**: Ensure the Stats API (`/api/stats/week`) prefers the Roster Service name (if available) over the fallback `Student` table name if they differ.

 ## Phase 2: Version 2.0 - Multi-User & Refactoring

+> ⏳ **Not yet in active development.** Keep these goals in mind as groundwork when implementing Phase 1 features, but do not begin full implementation.

 **Goal:** Transform HalllDay from a single-classroom tool into a multi-user platform.